AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 During a `session` both parties **CAN** exchange messages of the above depicted three types.

+### JSON-RPC-2.0 Compliances

 As per [JSON-RPC-2.0](https://www.jsonrpc.org/specification) specification requests and responses differ from notifications by the identifier (`id`) member in the JSON object:
 - Requests **MUST** have an `id` member
 - Responses **MUST** have an `id` member valued exactly as the `id` member of the request this response is for
 - Notifications **MUST NOT** have an `id` member

+### JSON-RPC-2.0 Defiances

+In order to get the most concise messages among parties of a session/conversation this implementation enforces the following defiances :
+- JSON member `jsonrpc` (always valued to "2.0") **SHOULD ALWAYS BE OMITTED**
-Unlike standard JSON-RPC-2.0 in EthereumStratum/2.0.0 the `id` member **MUST NOT** be `null`.
-If the member is present (requests or responses) it **MUST** be valued to an integer Number ranging from 0 to 65535.
-Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification.
-The removal of other identifier types (strings) is due to the need to reduce the number of bytes transferred.
+- JSON member `id` **MUST NOT** be `null`.
+When member is present, mandatorily in requests and responses, it **MUST** be valued to an integer Number ranging from 0 to 65535.
+Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification: it's a request with identifier 0
+- JSON member `id` **MUST** be only of type primitive number.
+The removal of other identifier types (namely strings) is due to the need to reduce the number of bytes transferred.

 ## Conventions
 - The representation of a JSON object is, at it's base, a string